MinaFoundation/Core-Grants/README.md

 # Launch-Grants
-Inthe launch Grants Program, Mina Foundation will fund different grant categories that exist to manage and support various needs in the Mina ecosystem
+In the launch Grants Program, Mina Foundation will fund different grant categories that exist to manage and support various needs in the Mina ecosystem

 ## Type of Grants
 ###Ecosystem Advancement | Requests for Proposals (RFPs)